rppicomidi/pico-mc-display-bridge/README.md

 lighting up and the computer should enumerate the pico-mc-display-bridge as if you had attached the MIDI device directly to the computer.

 ## Setup and Navigation
-There are 7 navigation buttons.
+There are 7 navigation buttons: Up, Down, Left, Right and Shift.
+In the photo of the hardware, navigation buttons are on the blue board.
+The 5 way switch implements the first 5 buttons.
+BACK is labeled SET and SHIFT is labeled RST.
 Holding a button causes the button press to repeat.

 When you press the Select Button, the pico-mc-display-bridge enters MIDI Processor setup mode.
 The landscape OLED screen will show text menus.
 Use the Up and Down buttons to navigate to a menu item.
 Holding shift while pressing Up or Down buttons scroll more than one step.
 Menu items you can modify will show in reverse video.
 When you press the the Select button the pico-mc-display-bridge will either enter a sub-menu or execute a command.

 When there is more than one editable field on a menu, use the Left and Right buttons to navigate among them.
 If you add an item to a menu and want to delete it, hold Shift and press the Left button.

 To return to the previous menu, press the Back button.

-To exit setup mode, either press the Back button repeatedly or hold shift and press the Back button (this is Go Home function).
+To exit setup mode, either press the Back button repeatedly or hold Shift and press the Back button (this is Go Home function).

 ## Tell the pico-mc-display-bridge on what port to find display messages

 USB MIDI can have up to 16 MIDI ports per bulk USB endpoint.
 Dedicated control surfaces such as the Korg nanoKONTROL Studio have only one MIDI IN port and one MIDI OUT port.
-However, many keyboard control surfaces such as the Arturia KeyLab Essential 88 have multiple MIDI ports per USB cable;there is a dedicated USB port for MC messages, and one or more dedicated ports for the music keyboard, pads, step sequencer, etc. Before the pico-mc-display-bridge will display any MC data on the OLEDs, you have to tell it where to find MC traffic.
+However, many keyboard control surfaces such as the Arturia KeyLab Essential 88 have multiple MIDI ports per USB cable; there is a dedicated USB port for MC messages, and one or more dedicated ports for the music keyboard, pads, step sequencer, etc. Before the pico-mc-display-bridge will display any MC data on the OLEDs, you have to tell it where to find MC traffic.
 To do that, you will use the built-in MIDI processor unit to route MIDI data to the display processor.
 Because the MC data is coming from the DAW MIDI OUT, you need to set up the processing on the MIDI OUT path.

 1. Press the Select button on the navigation switches so that the landscape mode timecode and VPot mode display switches to the processor setup menu.
 2. Use the navigation buttons to select `Setup MIDI Out N...` where N is